 Can we use a smaller wire size for a 60-amp breaker?

-- It is not suggested to use wire that is less than the size required for a 60 amp breaker.
-Wires that are too small be overheated and pose risks.
+- it is not preferred to use wire that is less than wire size used for the 60 amp breaker.
+Small wires get overheated and get damaged

 -